fadedbee/hadns/README.md

 It is not suitable for 99% of use-cases, including *all* situations where eventual consistency is not good enough.

+Almost everyone is better-off using a commercial CDN, some of which have free tiers.

 Features and Requirements: